Electric-Coin-Company/zcash-android-wallet-sdk/docs/-sdk-synchronizer/is-stale.md

 Overrides [Synchronizer.isStale](../-synchronizer/is-stale.md)

 A flag to indicate that this Synchronizer is significantly out of sync with it's server.
+This is determined by the delta between the current block height reported by the server and the latest block we have stored in cache.
-Typically, this means that the balance and other data cannot be completely trusted because a significant amount of data has not been processed.
-This is intended for showing progress indicators when the user returns to the app after having not used it for days.
-Typically, this means minor sync issues should be ignored and this should be leveraged in order to alert a user that the balance information is stale.
+Whenever this delta is greater than the [staleTolerance](#), this function returns true.
+This is intended for showing progress indicators when the user returns to the app after having not used it for a long period.
+Typically, this means the user may have to wait for downloading to occur and the current balance and transaction information cannot be trusted as 100% accurate.

 **Return**
 true when the local data is significantly out of sync with the remote server and the app data is stale.